 50. Take a day trip to the tropics

 The Eden Project, near St Austell, has two biomes filled with plants from around that world.
 Visit to explore the rainforest and the Mediterranean all rounded off with plenty of activities for kids and some delicious places to eat.
-It might go without saying that this is a top attraction, but if you haven't, you should.

 51. Take home a pot of Rodda’s clotted cream to reminisce about your Cornwall holiday